nhannguyen95/algorithms/algorithms-and-data-structures/algorithms/dynamic-programming.md

 To prove the **optimal substructure** of a problem: _cut-and-paste_ technique.
 Suppose that each of the subproblem solutions is not optimal and then deriving a contradiction.

 **2. Overlapping subproblems:**
-  - The space of subproblems must be _small_, so that it easier to have duplicated.
+  - The space of subproblems must be _small_, so that it's easier to have duplicated.
 Normally the total distinct subproblems is polynomial in the input size.

 ---